USCIS Premium Processing: Is it Worth it?

 The Time Factor and Its Implications

-When an applicant opts for premium processing, USCIS is legally obligated to issue a response within the designated time frame, usually 15 days for most applications.
+When an applicant opts for the premium processing service, USCIS is legally obligated to issue a response within the designated time frame, usually 15 days for most eligible applications.
 However, this doesn’t necessarily mean that a final decision will be made within this window.
 USCIS may either approve the case or issue a Request for Evidence (RFE), seeking additional information or clarification.

 The Potential for Request for Evidence